WHEN TO GO

 FOOD AND DRINK

-Girona Costa Brava (GNA) is 50 minutes by car (confusingly known only to Ryan Air as Barcelona-Girona).
+Girona Costa Brava (GNA) is 60 kilometres / 50 minutes by car (known to Ryan Air as Barcelona-Girona).
 Hire a car if you cannot arrange a taxi or pick up.
-Barcelona (BCN) is 90 minutes away - catch a train to Girona or Figueres before arranging taxi/pick up or car hire.
+Barcelona (BCN) is 155 kilometres / 90 minutes to two hours away - catch a train to Girona or Figueres before arranging taxi/pick up or car hire.
 Driving through, near or past Barcelona is not a good way to either start or end a holiday.
-The AVE high-speed rail link will run you from Barcelona (Sants station) to Figueres in 40 minutes, leaving you a 20 minute taxi ride to Sant Pere.
+The AVE high-speed rail link operates every two hours and will run you from Barcelona (Sants station) to Figueres in 40 minutes, leaving you a 20 minute taxi ride to Sant Pere.

 Lake Como | Italy